 How "radioactive" gel works

-At room temperature, ELPs exist in a liquid state: but they form a stable gelatinous substance inside the human body, which is warmer.
+At room temperature, ELPs exist in a liquid state: but they form a stable gel-like substance inside the human body, which is warmer.
 When injected into a tumor along with a radioactive element, ELPs form a small deposit that encloses radioactive atoms.
 In this case, the researchers decided to use iodine-131, a radioactive isotope of iodine, because it has been used in medical treatments for decades: its biological effects are well known.

 In the study, Schaal and colleagues tested this new treatment alongside paclitaxel, a commonly used chemotherapy drug, to treat various mouse models of pancreatic cancer.
-Overall, the tests have seen a 100% response rate in all models, with the tumors completely eliminated in three quarters of the models about 80% of the time.
+Overall, the tests have seen a 100% response rate in all models, with the tumors completely eliminated in three-quarters of the models about 80% of the time.
 The tests also revealed no immediately noticeable side effects other than those caused by chemotherapy alone.

 Radioactive gel, the next steps